Rokiis1/roadmap/types_of_testing/dynamic_functional_testing_techniques.md

 <details>
   <summary>Overview:</summary>

-1. **Equivalence Partitioning:** Equivalence Partitioning is a software testing technique that divides the input data of a software unit into partitions of equivalent data from which test cases can be derived.
+1. **Equivalence Partitioning:** Equivalence Partitioning (EP) is a black-box testing technique that divides input data into distinct classes or partitions (equivalence classes) that are expected to be treated similarly by the system.
+The basic theory is that if one test case in an equivalence class finds a defect, any other value in the same class is likely to reveal the same issue.
+Therefore, testing one representative value from each partition can provide effective coverage.

     <details>
        <summary>Scenarios:</summary>